schweissm/dwh-doc-helper/readme.md

 # Set-Up
 1. Clone the repository and create a .env file inside the dwh-doc-helper folder.
-2. Inside the env file create a GEMINI_API_KEY variable and assign an API-Key.
+2. Inside the .env file create a GEMINI_API_KEY variable and assign an API-Key.
 3. Run `pipenv install` and then `pipenv shell`.
 4. Create a **context** and **output** inside the root folder of the repo.